dc-gilead/aws-hello-world/README.md

 git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim
 ```

 * Run `:PluginInstall` against .vimrc.
-When you open the .vimrc you will get a bunch of errors just press `q	` over and over untill they go away.
+When you open the .vimrc you will get a bunch of errors just press `q	` over and over untill they go away then press <esc> and type `:PluginInstall`

 * coc might fail to install correctly.
 If that happens do the following